PragnyaKalvakol/GDP-I-GROUP-4/README.md

 - Volunteer: Goes, picks up the food posted by the user and delivers it to the needy.
 - Orphanage: Takes the food delivered by volunteer.

+#### Non-Functional Requirements
+The performance requirements refer to static numerical requirements placed on the interaction between the users and the software.
+- Response Time: Average response time shall be less than 2 sec.
+- Recovery Time: In case of system failure, redundant system shall resume operations within30seconds.
+Average repair time shall be less than 1 hr.
+- Start-Up/Shutdown Time: The system shall be operational within 1 minute of starting up.
+- Capacity: The system accommodates 4000 Concurrent Users.
+- Utilization of Resources: The system shall store in the database no more than one million transactions.
+If the database grows over this limit, old transaction shall be backed up and deleted from the operational database.

 ##### Flowchart
 ![flowchart](https://user-images.githubusercontent.com/98142665/189464754-b9e92f28-1a30-41d6-b92b-24e8def208b9.jpg)